Polynomial regression: Matrix form and calculation of estimates

 assuming m < n which is required for the matrix to be invertible; then since $\mathbf{X}$ is a Vandermonde matrix, the invertibility condition is guaranteed to hold if all the $x_i$ values are distinct.
 This is the unique least-squares solution.

+Expanded formulas

+The above matrix equations explain the behavior of polynomial regression well.
+However, to physically implement polynomial regression for a set of xy point pairs, more detail is useful.
+The below matrix equations for polynomial coefficients are expanded from regression theory without derivation and easily implemented.

+After solving the above system of linear equations for $\beta_0\text{ through }\beta_m$, the regression polynomial may be constructed as follows:

 Interpretation

 Although polynomial regression is technically a special case of multiple linear regression, the interpretation of a fitted polynomial regression model requires a somewhat different perspective.
 It is often difficult to interpret the individual coefficients in a polynomial regression fit, since the underlying monomials can be highly correlated.
 For example, x and x2 have correlation around 0.97 when x is uniformly distributed on the interval (0, 1).
 Although the correlation can be reduced by using orthogonal polynomials, it is generally more informative to consider the fitted regression function as a whole.
 Point-wise or simultaneous confidence bands can then be used to provide a sense of the uncertainty in the estimate of the regression function.